rmorenomf/formacion-isban/Angular 2/Jornada 10 - Angular 2 Angular Universal Prerenderizado en servidor o cliente/README.md

 _Discutir ventajas e inconvenientes de cada una_

+### ¿Qué **** es?

+Angular Universal has several other features other than giving a solution for rendering HTML on the server.
+Based on the term "server side rendering", we could think that what Angular Universal does is similar to for example a server side template language like Jade.
+But there is a lot more functionality to it.

+With Angular Universal you get that initial HTML payload rendered on the server, but you also boot a trimmed down version of Angular on the client and from there Angular takes over the page as a single page app, generating from there all the HTML on the client instead of the server.

+So the end result that you get is the same, its a running single page application, but now because you got the initial HTML payload from the server you get a much better startup time and also a fully SEO indexable app.

 Resuelve dos problemas de SPA:

 1. *Performance*.
 Los clientes no tienen porqué ser rápidoso disponer de los suficientes recursos como para realizar una carga y ejecución fluida.
 Teléfonos, Tabletas, etc.